-- 3.140 The figures & plans provided by Cornwall Council indicate there is enough education provision for 9 month's- 16 years old's for the Redruth Population till 2030, accounting for the projected population growth.
-(This includes nurseries, infant, junior and secondary schools). - 3.141 Therefore, this Neighbourhood Development Plan document is not setting any policy for Education and Children's Services, but does recognise the importance of adequate quality provision.
+3.99 The figures & plans provided by Cornwall Council indicate there is enough education provision for 9 month's- 16 years old's for the Redruth Population till 2030, accounting for the projected population growth.
+(This includes nurseries, infant, junior and secondary schools).